 Awareness in Bereavement Care, A foundation Course, February 2015, Cruse Bereavement Care

-Cruse bereavement counsellor, adults with learning disabilities with mental health, secure psychiatric wards and the terminally ill.
+Cruse bereavement counsellor, adults with learning disabilities with mental health, secure mental health wards and the terminally ill.

 Parkinson's and stroke sufferers, the homeless, a local wellness group, dementia.